MicrosoftDocs/cpp-docs/docs/text/how-to-convert-between-various-string-types.md

     // Make a copy of the System::String as a multibyte
     // char* string.
 Allocate two bytes in the multibyte
     // output string for every wide character in the input
-    // string, including space for a terminating NULL. size_t origsize = wcslen(wch) + 1;
+    // string, including space for a terminating null. size_t origsize = wcslen(wch) + 1;
     const size_t newsize = origsize * 2;
     size_t convertedChars = 0;